The Kubernetes dynamic client

 Introduction

-Kubernetes won the battle for the cloud-native platform and the characteristic that makes me enjoy the most working with it is its extensibility.
-By providing an open model through the kube-apiserver, without splitting an internal and external interface, we can interact with the cluster and any other system to integrate both from the same application (Controller) and even use custom resources to describe our unique operations, know as the Operator Pattern.
+, without splitting an internal and external interface, we can interact with the cluster and any other system to integrate both from the same application (Controller) and even use custom resources to describe our unique operations, know as the Operator Pattern.

 Although one could use any HTTP Client to interact with the API Server, this is no simple task.
 There are many resources with different response structures and possible operations if we only consider the core resources on Kubernetes.
-Hence, Kubernetes itself provides a set of clients for easier integration through the k8s.io/client-go project.
+Hence, Kubernetes itself provides a set of clients for easier integration through the k8s.io/client-go

-The most used client provided by this project is the k8s.io/client-go/kubernets.ClientSet, which is a typed client.
+, which is a typed client.
 What that means is that this interface provides exclusive methods for each resource on Kubernetes (think of Pods, Deployments, Services, everything!) and operation (Create, Get, List, Watch, Update, Patch and Delete).
 It is obvious why you should, whenever possible, prefer to use this client.

-However, there are situations where this can be limiting.
-It is when k8s.io/client-go/dynamic.Interface, the dynamic client, will enter the game.
+, the dynamic client, will enter the game.
 This client has a twofold purpose:

 First, it allows working with custom resources while avoiding strong dependencies.
 If you want to build some automation or workflow using another Operator as the building block, like ExternalDNS, CertManager, or Prometheus (Operator) usually you would need to add these projects as dependencies to use their Go types and register them on your client instance.
-This obviously introduces a lot of burdens as you now need to manage their ever-evolving versions and try to keep the version you have installed on the cluster matching the version on your go.mod.
+This obviously introduces a lot of burdens as you now need to manage their ever-evolving versions and try to keep the version you have installed on the cluster matching the version on your go.mod

 Secondly, you can work with multiple or unknown resources.
 When your operator implements a generic logic that can interact with any common Kubernetes resource (from RBAC to Pods) and even custom resources, the dynamic client may be your only solution.
 A few examples are the garbage collection controller relies heavily on it and if you would want to add support for an arbitrary custom resource on a project like KubeWatch.

-Therefore, let’s dive into this resourceful (pun intended) component of the k8s.io/client-go project and see how we can leverage it.
+Therefore, let’s dive into this resourceful (pun intended) component of the k8s.io/client-go

 Basic operations with the dynamic client